-Among the dizzying variety of stuffed pastas in the Italian repertoire, perhaps none—with the exception of ravioli—is more famous than the ring-shaped tortellino.
-These bits of bliss are ambassadors of Italian cuisine abroad and these days they (or aberrant facsimiles) can be found on the shelves of almost any supermarket.
-Within Italy, tortellini are practically synonymous with the region of Emilia-Romagna and more specifically with the cities of Bologna and Modena.
+Among the dizzying variety of stuffed pastas in the Italian repertoire, perhaps none—with the exception of ravioli—is more famous than tortellini.
+These ring-shaped bits of bliss are ambassadors of Italian cuisine abroad and these days they (or aberrant facsimiles) can be found on the shelves of almost any supermarket.
+Within Italy, they are practically synonymous with the region of Emilia-Romagna and more specifically with the cities of Bologna and Modena.
 And tortellini (along with their close cousin cappelletti) served in capon broth, are a fixture on Christmas Day dinner tables in central and northern Italy.

-Ingredients (for 4-6 or more, depending on the use)
+Makes enough for 4-6 persons or more, depending on the use

 A good scraping of nutmeg

 1 garlic clove

 Salt and pepper